Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 \W - matches the opposite of \w, that is anything which is not considered a word character.
 ```

+### RE bracket expression

+A bracket expression (an expression enclosed in square brackets, "[]" ) is an RE that shall match
+- a specific set of single characters, and may match
+- a specific set of multi-character **collating elements**, based on the non-empty set of **list expressions** contained in the bracket expression.

+A bracket expression is either a matching list expression or a non-matching list expression.
+It consists of one or more expressions: *ordinary characters*, *collating elements*, *collating symbols*, *equivalence classes*, *character classes*, or *range expressions*.

+character classes
+- '[:' represents the open character class symbol, and should followed by a valid character class name.
+- ':]' represents the close character class symbol.

+An **equivalence class** expression shall represent the set of **collating elements** belonging to an **equivalence class**.

+collating symbols
+-  '[.' represents the open collating symbol.
+-  '.]' represents the close collating symbol.

+equivalence classes
+-  '[=' represents the open equivalence class.
+-  '=]' represents the close equivalence class.

+locale definition usage in RE bracket expressions

+in the locale definition, the expression `[[.ch.]]` shall be treated as an RE containing the collating symbol `ch`, while `[ch]` shall be treated as an RE matching `c` or `h`.
+Collating symbols are recognized only **inside bracket expressions**.
+If the string is not a collating element in the current locale, the expression is invalid.

 ### character class tips

 Special characters lose their special meaning inside **bracket expressions**!